Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

 The leading term in the asymptotic expansion at $z= 1/e$ is $(k+1)m (e \sqrt{2} \sqrt{1 - ez})^{-1}$ again using \cite[Proposition 1]{FO90}, so applying \cite[Theorem 1]{FO90} and comparing with \eqref{eq:asymptoticfmn} gives the result. \end{proof}

 \begin{remark} These results require that $k$ and $m$ be fixed as $n$ grows.
-A more careful analysis should give that they continue to hold as long as $k$ and $m$ grow ``slowly'' compared to $n$, but we do not pursue this here. \end{remark}
+When analyzing iterating to supersingular $j$-invariants, this assumption does not hold: if there are $n$ $j$-invariants then on the order of $\sqrt{n}$ of them are supersingular.
+A more careful analysis should give that the asymptotic of Proposition~\ref{prop:expectedfixedpoints} continues to hold as long as $k$ and $m$ grow ``slowly'' compared to $n$.
+Given the conclusion that iteration is not helpful for finding supersingular $j$-invariants, we do not pursue this. \end{remark}

 In light of this analysis of functions with many fixed points, the iterative methods investigated in Section~\ref{ss:iterationrandom} behave exactly like random functions with the correct number of fixed points.